TheAlgorithms/JavaScript/CONTRIBUTING.md

 	```
 - Avoid using global variables and avoid '=='
 - Please use 'let' over 'var'
-- Better to use ECMAScript 6
+- We strongly recommend the use of ECMAScript 6
 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.